 I can honestly say that my husband isn't the same guy I married.
 I knew he was forever changed the moment I saw him hold our son for the first time... and my husband agrees that I'm not the same girl he married.
 When my husband and I started dating, I was a young 21-year-old with a lot to learn.
 I was driven and focused on beginning a new career and when I wasn't working, I was traveling the world and seeking out my next great adventure.
 Now, I'm a new working mom and my only planned "vacations" are trips to the grocery store alone.
 Like any new mom, I am always tired and always in a rush.

-For example, yesterday was Valentine's Day and my sweet husband literally tossed my Valentine's Day card in front of me as I was dressing our son on the changing table before we both rushed out the door to work.
-A year ago, this probably wasn't the romantic gesture I have wished for...but yesterday, it was just perfect.
+For example, on Valentine's Day this year, my sweet husband literally tossed my Valentine's Day card in front of me as I was dressing our son on the changing table before we both rushed out the door to work.
+A year ago, this probably wasn't the romantic gesture I have wished for... but this year, it was just perfect.
 I actually appreciated the quick toss of the card and that my husband wanted me to read what he wrote before I rushed off to work.
 I also appreciated his genuine laugh and raised eyebrows when I told him he would be getting his card later that evening because I hadn't made it to the store yet.

-Days like yesterday remind me how much we've both changed since becoming parents--but when we both use the common phrases "She changed" or "He changed", it's because we are referring to the new people we've become as parents--something that should be celebrated.
+Days like this remind me how much we've both changed since becoming parents — but when we both use the common phrases "She changed" or "He changed," it's because we are referring to the new people we've become as parents — something that should be celebrated.

 So, instead of getting dressed up to go out to a "fancy" Valentine's Day dinner, we put on our sweats, ordered pizza, spent time as a new family of three and celebrated how we've changed.